Pontiac Fiero: SD4

 The SD4 (Super Duty 4-cylinder) was the last in a line of high-performance Pontiac engines.
 A 2.7 L 232 hp SD4 engine powered the 1984 Indy Fiero Pace Car to over 138 mi/h during the race.
 The SD4 was never available in a production vehicle, however Pontiac's Performance Parts counter had all the SD4 parts available and one could garner a 2.7 L 272 hp version and a 3.2 L 330 hp version.
 All 2000 Indy Fiero replicas came with the 2.5 L 92 hp Iron Duke engine.

 Transmissions

 Automatic

-All automatic-equipped Fieros were equipped with the three-speed Turbo-Hydramatic 125 with torque converter lockup.
+All automatic-equipped Fieros were equipped with the three-speed Turbo-Hydramatic 125 with torque converter lockup (RPO MD9).